cooltronicpl/Craft-document-helpers/README.md

   * pageNumbers add page numbers in the footer
   * title replaces default title of a generated PDF document
   * custom adds custom variable or variables
-  * password as string to password to auto protect your PDF, it can be text variable
+  * password as a string to password to auto-protect your PDF, it can be text variable
-  * no_auto_page_break which disables system automatic page breaks, this is useful when you need to manually, you must add add manual custom page to documents with more than 1 pages break ie. ```<pagebreak>``` and size of margins to fit content, it may fix page braeks problems but not in all cases
+  * no_auto_page_break which disables system automatic page breaks, this is useful when you need to manually, you must add a manual custom page to documents with more than one-page break in example ```<pagebreak>``` and the size of margins to fit the content, it may fix page breaks problems but not in all cases
-  * author sets an author meta, it can be text variable
+  * author sets an author meta, it can be a text variable
-  * keywords sets keyword meta, insert as string: ```"keyword1, longer keyword2, keyword3"``` (seperated by comma), it can be text variable in this schema
+  * keywords sets keyword meta, insert as a string: ```"keyword1, longer keyword2, keyword3"``` (separated by comma), it can be text variable in this schema
   * custom fonts:
     * fontdata
     * fontDir